 Some time ago, I got to posting on giving up plastic, especially when it might touch food.
 Now that there are more young families moving into Eastwood, it might be a good time to revisit this idea.
 Plastics break down, and there really is no safe amount of plastic molecules that you’d want in your body, much less baby’s.

 Sean Kirst recently wrote an article, The Dinosaur: More success by design, citing one of his previous articles, The Dinosaur, by design, that reinforces that idea that we have a prime example in our town of a business that works, despite all the ways people think it should not work.
-And that’s the Dinosaur, now the . . . → Read More: A last-century response to a current problem
+And that’s the Dinosaur, now the #1 barbecue in the country.
+And it’s working by design.

 With the economy tanking, one begins to think about things even more elemental than whether a business district is built for humans or for cars.
 (I can hear a few developers breathing a sigh of relief…) Yeah, I’m thinking it might be a good idea to grow food.
 We already know, thanks to Karen, that it’s possible to grow a lot of food in Eastwood.